solita/solita.github.com/_posts/2023-01-03-xtdb-phoenix.md

 Instead of tables having columns, you have entity attribute value triples (EAV) like `[:bob :likes :pizza]` and `[:bob :date-of-birth 1997-04-09]`.
 Even joins are similarly marked by having an attribute value be the identity of another entity.
+Values can either be single values or a collection of values that are stored as separate facts (eg. Bob can like multiple things).
+You can use transaction functions to make any arbitrary checks and ensure referential integrity.

 One of the best things about XTDB (and Datomic) is that it doesn't update in-place like SQL.
 When you write new data, the old one is still available and you can time-travel to the past